ahmetaa/zemberek-nlp/normalization/README.md

 - From corpora, correct, incorrect and possibly-incorrect sets are created.
 - For pre-processing, deasciifier, split and combine heuristics are applied.
-- Using those sets and large corpora, a noisy to clean word lookup is generated using a modified version of Hassan and Menezes's 2013 work "Social Text Normalization using Contextual Graph Random Walks".
+- Using those sets and large corpora, a noisy to clean word lookup is generated using a modified version of Hassan and Menezes 2013 work [1].
 - For a sentence, for every noisy word, candidates are collected from lookup tables, informal and ascii-matching morphological analysis and spell checker.
 - Most likely correct sequence is found running Viterbi algorithm on candidate words with language model scoring.

+[1] Hany Hassan and Arul Menezes.
+2013.
+Social text normalization using contextual graph random walks.
+In Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics, pages 1577–1586.

 ### Speed